muni-town/weird/ARCHITECTURE.md

-# Arhcitecture
+# Architecture

 This describes the current architecture in weird.
-This is probalby going to change a lot as we go, but right now we're starting with what's familar and easy to get going with.
+This is probably going to change a lot as we go, but right now we're starting with what's familiar and easy to get going with.

 ## Overview

-The overal arhcitecture is pictured below:
+The overall architecture is pictured below:

 ![image](https://github.com/commune-os/weird/assets/25393315/94e7f25f-a7a5-4712-b2b5-8dc5c6a151e7)